 The Official Statistics Interpretations provided in the FIBA Basketball Statisticians Manual are mandatory for the statisticians.
-Statisticians are working in crews of at least two persons, with crews of three persons being strongly recommended and becoming mandatory as of the season 2025-26.
-All statisticians shall have a valid FIBA Statisticians license.
+Statisticians are working in crews of three persons.
+All statisticians shall have a valid FIBA Statisticians licence.

 Immediately after the completion of the game, the results and statistics must be uploaded via the official FIBA statistics software.
+During the game: score and statistics updated in real-time score and statistics updated in real-tim

-During the game: score and statistics updated in real-time lmmediately after the end of the game: final result and statistics confirmed
+Immediately after the end of the game: